-Forestry entered the Emissions Trading Scheme (ETS) on 1 January 2008.
-It was the first sector to enter, because of the importance of forestry to New Zealand’s ability to meet its international obligations for greenhouse gas emissions.
+Forestry entered the New Zealand Emissions Trading Scheme on 1 January 2008.
+It was the first sector to enter.
+New Zealand’s ability to meet its international obligations for greenhouse gas emissions.
 This page outlines how forestry is affected by the NZ ETS.

 How is forestry affected by the NZ ETS?